davidson16807/languages/conlangs/tsan-chanese/README.md

 Outside the caverns of western China, the thralls of Cthulhu speak different languages.
-These languages retain most of the features of their substrate languages (e.g. tonality) but only retain the most conserved words within theri vocabularies.
+These languages retain most of the features of their substrate languages (e.g. tonality) but only retain the most conserved words within their vocabularies.
 The majority of words in these languages are borrowed from the language of the Great Old Ones, referred to here as "R'lyehian".
-(See [here](http://yog-sothoth.com/wiki/index.php/R%27lyehian) for known vocabulary) All but the most concerved words are borrowed.
+(See [here](http://yog-sothoth.com/wiki/index.php/R%27lyehian) for known vocabulary) All but the most conserved words are borrowed.
 Language borrowing mirrors the kind of borrowing that occurred in English during the Norman Invasion, or Vietnamese during the Han dynasty.
 Native words are replace across most of the semantic fields